 Example #2: Various Works (By William Shakespeare)

 William Shakespeare does not fall behind any writer in the use of aphorisms in his plays.
 The use of abundant aphorisms testifies to his keen insight and judgment.
 Below are some examples:

 - “Having nothing, nothing can he lose.”
 (Henry VI)

 - “Life is a tale told by an idiot – full of sound and fury, signifying nothing.”
 (Macbeth)

 - “Lord, what fools these mortals be!”
 (A Midsummer Night’s Dream)

 Example #3: To Kill a Mocking Bird (By Harper Lee)

 An example of aphorism can be seen in To Kill a Mocking Bird, by Harper Lee.
-Atticus Finch tells her daughter:
+Atticus Finch tells his daughter:

 “You never really understand a person until you consider things from his point of view – until you climb into his skin and walk around in it.”

 The above statement holds truth, as we cannot claim to judge a person unless we understand the way he views the world and its affairs.